Tuntenfisch/Voxels/README.md

 GPU-based implementation of the [Dual Contouring algorithm](https://www.cs.rice.edu/~jwarren/papers/dualcontour.pdf) in Unity to enable destructible voxel terrain.

 The core features are:
-- Seamless level of detail
+- Seamless chunked level of detail
 - Multiple materials with smooth material transitions
-- Node based terrain generation using [XNode](https://github.com/Siccity/xNode)
+- Graph-based terrain generation using [XNode](https://github.com/Siccity/xNode)

 **Note:** Sharp voxel terrain features are preserved, not by solving the [QEF](https://en.wikipedia.org/wiki/Mean_squared_error) as described in the paper above, but by using the [Schmitz Particle method](https://www.inf.ufrgs.br/~comba/papers/thesis/diss-leonardo.pdf#page=42) instead, which is much easier to implement and supposedly faster.